Shopify/shopify-api-ruby/docs/usage/oauth.md

 Session persistence is depreciated from the `ShopifyAPI` library gem since [version 12.3.0](https://github.com/Shopify/shopify-api-ruby/blob/main/CHANGELOG.md#version-1230).
 The responsibility of session storage typically is fulfilled by the web framework middleware.
 This API library's focus is on making requests and facilitate session creation.

-If you're not using the [ShopifyApp](https://github.com/Shopify/shopify_app) gem, you may use ShopifyAPI to perform OAuth to create sessions, but you must implement your own session storage method to persist the authorized access token.
+⚠️ If you're not using the [ShopifyApp](https://github.com/Shopify/shopify_app) gem, you may use ShopifyAPI to perform OAuth to create sessions, but you must implement your own session storage method to persist the session information to be used in authenticated API calls.

 ## Note about Rails
-If using in the Rails framework, we highly recommend you use the [shopify_app](https://github.com/Shopify/shopify_app) gem to perform OAuth.
+If using in the Rails framework, we highly recommend you use the [shopify_app](https://github.com/Shopify/shopify_app) gem to perform OAuth, you won't have to follow the instructions below to start your own OAuth flow.
   - See `ShopifyApp`'s [documentation on session storage](https://github.com/Shopify/shopify_app/blob/main/docs/shopify_app/sessions.md#sessions)

 If you aren't using Rails, you can look at how the `ShopifyApp` gem handles Oauth flow for further examples: